 Marketing and sales intelligence data is dynamic, which is to say frequently and continuously refreshed.
 It includes context like decision-makers, organizational reporting structure, financials, budgets, year-over-year growth, company initiatives, personnel moves, installed technologies (the “tech stack”), and predictive features – all in near real-time.

 This is data too.
-But sales intelligence gets more intelligent by the day (that would be machine learning, predictive intelligence, and other dimensions) – in addition to simply growing the database.
+But B2B intelligence gets more intelligent by the day (that would be machine learning, predictive intelligence, and other dimensions) – in addition to simply growing the database.

 A lot of marketing, sales, and recruiting professionals don’t know how much data has changed over the past few years!
 Read on to see how data has evolved to drive specific business functions and drive revenue in four main areas: